Support for difficult life events

 Violence is a crime in Finland, even when it targets a family member.
 If you experience violence or a threat of violence, you can seek help free of charge.

-You can get help with domestic violence in a service called Omatila.
-If you have children, you can also bring the matter up at the maternity and child health clinic, where you will be helped further.
+If you have young children, you can bring the subject up at the maternity and child health clinic.
+The staff will help you move forward.

 Couples’ therapy is a discussion tool for couples who want to improve their relationship.
 It features discussion with a trained professional.
 Its aim is to help the couple understand each other, resolve conflicts and strengthen the relationship.
 Couples’ therapy is available for all couples, even if you don’t have any trouble – it can also help prevent them.